 - They taste good.

 The ingredients in my cookies tick all these boxes.
 We start with a base of butter, sugar and egg, all high energy and readily available.
-I love the flavour of vanilla in cookies so that goes in!.
-For the dry ingredients, I’ve gone with lots of oats, I love oats as they are nourishing, cheap and relatively unprocessed.
+I love the flavour of vanilla in cookies so that goes in!

 Other Oat Based Potential Lactation Cookie Recipes

-Anyway below is the recipe for my Lactation Cookies, if this recipe doesn’t suit you then there are a few other oaty cookie recipes on my website that may well work.
+If this recipe doesn’t suit you then there are a few other oaty baking recipes on my website that may well work.
 They are all easy to make and you could always add a little of the brewer’s yeast to these recipes.

 - 1 egg